-(iii) Matters concerning the management of businesses in the Group of the Company's organizations and the affiliated companies and provides follow-up audits after a certain period of time.
+(iii) Matters concerning the management of businesses in the Group

 The affiliated companies to be managed by the core companies or the management support organizations are designated and their managerial tasks are monitored by receiving reports on important issues from the affiliated companies.
 In addition, day-to-day management of those affiliated companies is performed by using the G-RIMS and/or conducting audits.